MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Object reference

-Within a TMDL document, there are situations where you need to reference an object from another object, like in partitions.
+Within a TMDL document, there are situations where you need to reference an object from another object, like with partitions.
 An object reference should be by name.
 If the name includes a non-alphanumeric or an underscore character, it should be enclosed in quotes.
 For example:

 - Partition_sales_2023
 - 'partition sales – 2023'
 - 'partition "sales – 2023"' (In TOM, this reference would be "partition 'sales – 2023'")

-If needed to reference a fully qualified name, TMDL uses dot notation to reference an object from another object, as shown in the following example:
+If needed to reference a fully qualified name, TMDL uses *dot* notation to reference an object from another object, as shown here:

 ```tmdl
 perspective Perspective1